code-423n4/2023-01-rabbithole-findings/data/chaduke-Q.md

 QA1.
-The NatSpec here is wrong
+The NatSpec here is wrong, this is not ERC165, it is about ERC2981
 ```
 @dev See {IERC165-royaltyInfo}
 ```